 Screen size: 43-inch | Resolution: 3840 x 2160 | Aspect ratio: 16:9 | Panel Type: IPS | Refresh Rate: 60Hz

 The Dell UltraSharp 43 4K has a big screen.
 It is smooth when you work on it, and the colors are accurate.
 The monitor can show things from up to four sources at once.

 And it can show 1.07 billion colors with a high resolution of 103 pixels per inch (PPI).
 The world’s first monitor that can change its height is expensive, and you can use it to save space on your desk.

-It is of good quality and shows 96% of the color gamut ultra thin bezel.
-This will make it easier to work because it is designed for comfort and long hours.
+It is of good quality and shows 96% of the color gamut ultra-thin bezel.
+This will make working easier because it is designed for comfort and long hours.

 The Dell UltraSharp 43 4K has a flicker-free screen and doesn’t make you feel sick.
 It also has HDMI 2.0, display port 1.42, 2 USB Type-C, which can deliver 90 watts of power, and a 3.5-millimeter headphone jack.